Join our NETWORK

 Target audience:

-Dr. Fisher is the author of Healing the Fragmented Selves of Trauma Survivors: Overcoming Self-Alienation (2017 ), Transforming the Living Legacy of Trauma: a Workbook for Survivors and Therapists (2021), and The Living Legacy Instructional Flip Chart (2022), as well as numerous peer-reviewed journal articles.
+Janina Fisher, PhD, is a licensed clinical psychologist, founder of Trauma-Informed Stabilization Treatment (TIST), and advisory board member of the Trauma Research Foundation.
+Janina is coauthor with Pat Ogden of Sensorimotor Psychotherapy: Interventions for Attachment and Trauma, author of Healing the Fragmented Selves of Trauma Survivors: Overcoming Self-Alienation and Transforming the Living Legacy of Trauma and the Living Legacy Instructional Flip Chart (2022), as well as numerous peer-reviewed journal articles.

 She is best known for her work on integrating mindfulness-based and somatic interventions into trauma treatment.
 Her treatment model, Trauma-Informed Stabilization Treatment (TIST), is now being taught around the world.
 More information can be found on her website: www.janinafisher.com .